curlybraces/q-pipol/README.md

 # q-pipol
- Quasar framework version of PIPOL
+ A Quasar framework version of PIPOL